BretFisher/kubernetes-mastery/slides/k8smastery/install-summary.md

   - Low setup effort; but host is short-lived and has limited resources
   - Not all hands-on examples will work in the browser sandbox

+--

+- For all environments, we'll use `shpod` container for tools